-The main focus of the programme for equipment in 2024-25 is to support operational equipment requirements linked to the vehicle replacement programme.
-This includes supporting the specialist response reviews outlined above.
+The focus of the programme for equipment in 2025-26 is split between the need to support operational equipment requirements linked to the vehicle replacement programme and the provision of Firefighter helmets.
+This vehicle replacement programme includes supporting the specialist response reviews outlined above.